FatemehTarashi/awesome-tda/README.md

 #### GUDHI
 [GUDHI](http://gudhi.gforge.inria.fr/) - The GUDHI library is a generic open source C++ library, with a Python interface, for Topological Data Analysis (TDA) and Higher Dimensional Geometry Understanding.
 The library offers state-of-the-art data structures and algorithms to construct simplicial complexes and compute persistent homology.

+####  PHAT
+[phat](https://bitbucket.org/phat-code/phat) - This software library contains methods for computing the persistence pairs of a filtered cell complex represented by an ordered boundary matrix with Z<sub>2</sub> coefficients.
+For an introduction to persistent homology, see the textbook.
+This software package contains code for several algorithmic variants:
+  - The "standard" algorithm
+  - The "row" algorithm
+  - The "twist" algorithm
+  - The "chunk" algorithm
+  - The "spectral sequence" algorithm

 #### TDA
 [TDA](https://cran.r-project.org/web/packages/TDA/) - tools for the statistical analysis of persistent homology and for density clustering.
 For that, this package provides an R interface for the efficient algorithms of the C++ libraries [GUDHI](http://gudhi.gforge.inria.fr/), [Dionysus](http://www.mrzv.org/software/dionysus/), and [PHAT](https://bitbucket.org/phat-code/phat/).
 This package also implements the methods in Fasy et al. [(2014)](doi:10.1214/14-AOS1252) and Chazal et al. [(2014)](doi:10.1145/2582112.2582128) for analyzing the statistical significance of persistent homology features.